open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/feed/thread.md

   - **Items**: Refer to *#/definitions/post*.
 - **`reactions`**: Reactions for the thread.
 Refer to *../../type/reaction.json#/definitions/reactionList*.
 - **`task`**: Details about the task.
 This is only applicable if thread is of type task.
 Refer to *#/definitions/taskDetails*.
+- **`announcement`**: Details about the announcement.
+This is only applicable if thread is of type announcement.
+Refer to *#/definitions/announcementDetails*.
 ## Definitions

 - **`taskType`** *(string)*: Type of a task.
 Must be one of: `['RequestDescription', 'UpdateDescription', 'RequestTag', 'UpdateTag', 'Generic']`.